-Sri Lanka, an island in the Indian Sea just south of India, is not just a country famed for its beaches and tea.
+Sri Lanka, an island in the Indian Sea just south of India and north east of the Maldives, is not just a country famed for its beaches and tea.
 It is also a country of exquisite South Asian cuisine with a wide variety of aromatic curries and rice dishes.

 Popular Sri Lankan Dishes

 Sri Lankan cuisine usually revolves around different varieties of rice and coconut, which feature heavily in many dishes.
 Traditional Sri Lankan foods are well known for their distinctive combinations of spices, herbs, fish, rice, fruits and vegetables.

 Sri Lankan dishes are also heavily influenced by neighbouring countries such as India and Indonesia, as well as the Netherlands owing to their historical presence in the country.
 So without further ado, here are the absolute must-try dishes of Sri Lanka.

 Kottu is one of the national dishes of Sri Lanka which has all of the crucial elements typical of Sri Lankan cuisine: flatbread, crispy vegetables, aromatic spices, roti and tasty meat.